fastfloat/fast_float/README.md

 ## Users

 The fast_float library is used by [Apache Arrow](https://github.com/apache/arrow/pull/8494) where it multiplied the number parsing speed by two or three times.
+It is also used by [Yandex ClickHouse](https://github.com/ClickHouse/ClickHouse).

 ## How fast is it?